Corn Crake on North Uist, by Jon Hornbuckle.

 Collins Bird Guide by L Svensson et al. Collins, 2010 (Second Edition).

 RSPB Handbook of Scottish Birds by P Holden and S Housden.
-Featherstone Education, due May 2016 (Second Revised Edition).
+Bloomsbury, 2018 (Second Edition).

 Birds of Europe by L Jonsson.
 Helm, 1999.

 Where to Watch Birds in Scotland by M Madders and J Welstead.
 Helm, 2002 (Fourth Edition).

 Mammals of Europe, North Africa and the Middle East by S Aulagnier et al. Helm, 2009.

 The Butterflies of Britain and Ireland by J Thomas and R Lewington.
 British Wildlife Publications, 2014 (Third Edition).

 Wild Flowers of Britain and Ireland by M Blamey, R Fitter and A Fitter.
 Bloomsbury, 2013 (Second Edition).